‘This Is Us’: Chrissy Metz And Chris Sullivan Cast Doubt On Kate And Toby’s Happily Ever After

 “I think they truly do love each other and they get each other and they’re there to support one another through all of the highs and lows.
 But there are definitely going to be some lows.”

-Metz’ TV fiance, Chris Sullivan, pointed out that no character on This Is Us has an easy ride, but for Kate and Toby, especially, it’s time to stop being polite and start getting real.
+Metz’s TV fiance, Chris Sullivan, pointed out that no character on This Is Us has an easy ride, but for Kate and Toby, especially, it’s time to stop being polite and start getting real.

 “They’re trying to figure out what the next steps are,” Sullivan explained.